Kate BystrovaKB

 Now, let's address the elephant in the room – the potential pitfalls of maintaining an online newsroom.
 While it's true that managing your newsroom requires some dedication, the same is true for pretty much anything in life, and the rewards far outweigh the challenges.

 The biggest issue you’re likely to encounter is keeping it up to date, which is silly because this really isn’t that hard.
 All you need to do is set up your newsroom branding once, and then hit “publish” every time you create a public press release.
 If your brand changes logos or a new CEO comes in, then go into the media centre and update the assets there.
 That’s it.
 But like with anything, it’s easy to let this slide if you don’t think of your newsroom as important.
-That’s why before you do anything else, you need to outline the role your newsroom will play in your comms strategy and commit to it.
+That’s why before you do anything else, you need to outline the role your newsroom will play in the comms strategy you created and commit to it.

 Ready to create your own newsroom?